The speaking tests for AS/A Level and GCSE take place as follows:

 Teachers must ensure sufficient time to prepare and familiarise themselves with the materials and procedures.
 Materials must not be removed from the centre.

-In the French, German and Spanish AS/A Level specifications, there are three submission options.
+In the French, German and Spanish AS and A Level specifications, there are three submission options.

 Centres should choose one option for each unit when making entries: